amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/OracleMigration.md

 - 1. Click on your task (oracle-migration-task) and scroll to the Table statistics section to view the table statistics to see how many rows have been moved.
 - 2. If there is an error, the status color changes from green to reed.
 Click on View logs link for the logs to debug.

-25. When the full load is complete, remember to enable the foreign key constraints.

 ## Inspect the Content of Target Database

-26. If you already disconnected from the EC2 Server, follow steps 1, 2, and 3 at the top of this toturial to connect (RDP) to your EC2 instance.
+25. If you already disconnected from the EC2 Server, follow steps 1, 2, and 3 at the top of this toturial to connect (RDP) to your EC2 instance.

-27. Open **pgAdmin4** from within the EC2 server, and then connect to the Target Aurora RDS (PostgreSQL) database connection that you created earlier.
+26. Open **pgAdmin4** from within the EC2 server, and then connect to the Target Aurora RDS (PostgreSQL) database connection that you created earlier.

-28. Inspect the migrated data, by querying one of the tables in the target database.
+27. Inspect the migrated data, by querying one of the tables in the target database.
 For example, the following query should return a table with two rows:

 ```sql
 SELECT *